Bridges, green spaces and regeneration

 From here there is a good view down Temple Backs.
 This was once Bristol’s industrial backyard, particularly on the left bank, where in the 19th century there had been a lead works, an iron foundry, a glass bottle works, a white lead works, a railway locomotive factory, a major railway bridge, a gas works and a soap factory.

-Hopefully, by the time you read this, the Finzels Reach Bridge will be open (Spring 2017 is due date; if not, proceed on the other side and cross by St Philips Bridge.)
+Spanning the Floating Harbour between Castle Park and Finzels Reach, Castle Bridge is the latest stage in the regeneration of Redcliffe.
 It is ‘de rigeur’ for urban bridges these days you have a kink in them and this one is no exception.
 It is the final link in a pedestrian and cycle way that links Temple Meads Station with Cabot Circus and will hugely improve access to this previously neglected part of the city.

 Look over your shoulder briefly as you cross the bridge, and you will get a good view of where the River Frome joins the River Avon.
-UK Caving had a fun time down there; http://ukcaving.com/board/index.php?topic=15512.0 (don’t do this at home!)
+UK Caving had a fun time down there in the Frome Culvert (don’t do this at home!)

 Finzels Reach is a 4.7-acre (1.9 ha) mixed use development site on a former industrial site.
 A sugar refinery occupied part of the site from 1681, rebuilt by Conrad Finzel in 1846 to become one of the largest sugar refineries in England.
 Known as Finzel’s Sugar Refinery, it operated until 1881.
 Georges Bristol Brewery, founded in 1788, then grew to occupy most of the site by the mid-20th century, when it was the largest brewery in south-west England.
 Known after 1961 as the Courage Brewery, it operated until 1991.
 The site also includes the former Tramway Generating Station, a Grade II* listed building built in 1899 which operated as the power station for Bristol Tramways until 1941.